 Yes, retailers are taking notice, but the problem with buying already-distressed denim is that you don’t really have any control over the rips yourself.
 That might sound a little bit like a Champagne problem, but we all have our preferences when it comes to placement, size, and scope of the tears.
 Do we like two gaping holes at the knees, a few tiny nicks, or a series of serious slashes down the leg?

 Plus, shelling out cash for jeans that look as if they’re one step away from the giveaway pile can be a hard pill to swallow.
-That said, we’ve highlighted 5 simple steps that outline how to make ripped jeans yourself.
+That said, we’ve highlighted 5 simple steps that outline how to rip jeans yourself.

 1. Choose your denim